Effective: 15th December 2023Archived versions

 2.1 Categories of Personal Data we collect

-This list details the categories of Personal Data that we collect and have collected over the past 12 months as well as data we subsequently process:
+This section is about the categories of Personal Data that we collect and have collected over the past 12 months as well as data we subsequently process.
+We use your data for different purposes, and we have split this section up so it is clear what our reason for collecting each category of data is.

 2.1.1 Customer Information

-This is information about you that we use to manage your account, for example your name, address, email address and telephone number.
+This is information about you that we collect in order to manage your account, for example your name, address, email address and telephone number.
 We use this data to:

 Decide whether particular national or state laws apply, for example to allow us to decide whether we need to involve a physician or other medical practitioner in collecting certain samples.